 Procedures for filing an application for degree are available through the CBE Academic Services office website.
 Students should be aware of the following degree requirements:

 - At least 50 percent of the credits applied to a degree must be taken in a senior college.

 - Special restrictions apply to correspondence and extension credits, to credit by examination, to challenge examinations and to special problem courses.
-Students interested in these possibilities must obtain prior approval from the CBED Academic Services office to assure that credits are applicable toward a College of Business and Economic Development degree.
+Students interested in these possibilities must obtain prior approval from the CBE Academic Services office to assure that credits are applicable toward a College of Business and Economic Development degree.

 - To receive a Bachelor of Science in Business Administration degree from the College of Business and Economic Development, students must complete their last 25 percent of credit at The University of Southern Mississippi.

 - At least 50 percent of all business credits must be completed at The University of Southern Mississippi.

 - In addition to meeting all credit requirements, all students must have a 2.0 grade point average overall in three areas: 1) the College of Business and Economic Development core curriculum, 2) in the major curriculum, and 3) for all courses taken at The University of Southern Mississippi.

 Double majors within the College of Business and Economic Development must be planned carefully.
 Major/emphasis courses may not overlap.
 Therefore, a student who wishes to pursue a double major must have such a course of study approved by CBE Academic Services.

 CBE majors may elect to pursue a minor in an area outside the college.
 Students who wish to pursue such minors must request the approval from the area offering the minor.
 Double minors within the CBE also must be carefully planned since courses in each minor may not overlap.
 If a student is majoring in business and wants to also include one of the business minors, at least 50% of the requirements must be outside of the requirements for the major.
 General business majors may not declare a business minor.